 ''Carnacki The Ghost-Finder'' is a collection of short stories by Creator/WilliamHopeHodgson, all concerning the exploits of the eponymous Thomas Carnacki, an OccultDetective.
 The original 1913 edition contained six stories, which had been separately published in ''The Idler'' magazine over the preceding few years; a 1948 edition added three more.

-Carnacki brought an empirical attitude to his investigations, as well as several high-tech (for 1913) gadgets, ranging from photography to an protective device of his own invention called the electric pentacle.
-Unlike many occult detectives, his cases included a mix of hoaxes and genuine hauntings.
+Carnacki, an accomplished gentleman occultist, brought an empirical attitude to his investigations as well as several high-tech (for 1913) gadgets, ranging from photography to a protective device of his own invention called the electric pentacle.
+Unlike many occult detectives, his cases included a mix of hoaxes and genuine hauntings, meaning there's always some suspense in the stories as to what's ''really'' going on.

-One Carnacki story, "The Horse of the Invisible", was adapted for television in 1971, in the British TV series '' The Rivals of Sherlock Holmes''; Carnacki was played by DonaldPleasence.
+One Carnacki story, "The Horse of the Invisible", was adapted for television in 1971 as part of the British TV series '' The Rivals of Sherlock Holmes''; Carnacki was played by Creator/DonaldPleasence.
+An unabridged audio play adaptation of the original six stories was released in 2016 by Creator/BigFinish, starring Dan Starkey as Carnacki.

 Since Carnacki is no longer copyrighted, he's free to appear in other media as well.